Deliver INFANT

 Email the team at infant-study@deakin.edu.au.

-We’ll be in touch promptly to discuss this together and support you through the next steps.
+We’ll be in touch to discuss your implementation and support you through the next steps.

 Step 4: Consider your INFANT set-up and complete the INFANT training

-All organisations delivering INFANT will need to identify staff to undertake the INFANT training.
-This is so that you have the most up-to-date information, resources and support you need.
+Organisations implementing INFANT will need to identify team members who will undertake the INFANT training.
+Training is an essential step and ensures that you have the most up-to-date information, resources and support needed to implement INFANT.

 Sign up for INFANT training.

-Once training is complete, and your area is ready to move forward, then the lead organisation will prepare the implementation plan with representation from the organisations that will be involved.
+Once training is complete, and your organisation is ready to move forward, then the lead organisation will need to prepare an implementation plan with contribution from all of the organisations that will be involved.
 This is outlined in the INFANT training.

 Step 5: Begin implementing INFANT

-Once you have set-up underway and have staff trained, you are ready to start implementing INFANT!
+Once you have staff trained and an implementation plan in place, you are ready to start implementing INFANT!

 Resources

-Once you have undertaken the INFANT training, you will have access to many resources to support you to implement the program.
+Once you have undertaken the training, you will have access to all the resources you need to implement the INFANT program.
 Resources available here include more information about running the INFANT program:

 Program implementation template